 - Enjoy evening writing, games, dancing, power hours, or special events

 - Go to sleep at the hour of your choice

-This year’s retreat offers four work-trade & leadership positions.
-These four students will rotate taking responsibility for traditional work trade roles (coordinating dinner dishes and lunch spreads) with taking some new leadership roles: leading a workshop, an activity and some small group check-ins.
+We have four work-trade & leadership positions available that are compensated with a $200 reduction in program fee.
+Responsibilities include leading dinner cleanup crews, preparing lunch spreads, and sometimes leading a workshop, activity, or small group check-in.
 They will meet weekly with staff to receive the support and training necessary to succeed in those roles.
-The position will require 7-8 hours a week on average and receives a $200 reduction in program fee.
+The position will require 7-8 hours a week on average.